Human Rights

 Employee Feedback Channels and Case Management

 HIWIN places a high value on employee opinions and rights.
-Our goal is to establish effective two-way communication between employees and the Company, ensuring that employees’ rights are protected and that any negative impacts are minimized.
+Our goal is to establish effective twoway communication between employees and the Company, ensuring that employees’ rights are protected and that any negative impacts are minimized.
 To achieve this, we have established various communication channels.
-In addition to regular labor-management meetings, we have created a dedicated employee mailbox to address their needs and listen to their voices.
+In addition to regular labor-management meetings, we have created a dedicated employee mailbox and dedicated personnel in each factory to address their needs and listen to their voices.
 This allows us to continuously improve and create a workplace environment that is supportive of our employees.

-The Company engages in two-way communication with employees by listening to their feedback during quarterly labor-management meetings.
+HIWIN engages in two-way communication with employees by listening to their feedback during quarterly labor-management meetings.
 These meetings provide an opportunity for employees to express their opinions and for the Company to make subsequent improvements.
 Even during the pandemic, online meetings were promptly held to maintain the relationship between labor and management.
-In 2022, a total of 24 sessions were conducted.
+In 2023, a total of 24 sessions were conducted.

 HIWIN provides three employee suggestion email addresses, allowing employees to directly send feedback to the Global Chairman, President, and Human Resources department.
 This ensures prompt, fair, and confidential processing of employee opinions, enabling objective and comprehensive handling.
 All previous complaints have been successfully resolved.